Updated 24 May 2013

-Coinciding with the publication of a new, popular book, the Yorkshire Museum is hosting a major exhibition of human artefacts and interpretations of the UK’s most famous and finds-rich Mesolithic landscape at Star Carr in Yorkshire, England.
-The exhibition is due to open on 24 May 2013* and is widely covered in the archaeological and regional media.
+Coinciding with the publication of a new popular book, the Yorkshire Museum is hosting a major exhibition of artefacts and interpretations of the UK’s most famous and finds-rich Mesolithic landscape at Star Carr in Yorkshire, England.
+The exhibition is open from 24 May 2013 for a year and is widely covered in the archaeological and regional media.

-Bringing together the artefacts previously scattered across many museums and repositories since Clarke’s excavations in the 1950s, the exhibition aims to present the most recent investigations in context—the landscape, the re-colonisation of England (or expansion of the late Glacial “epi-Palaeolithic” communities such as those at Creswell Crags in Derbyshire), the environmental transformations, human beliefs, behaviours, mobility and the material culture that give hints to a complex hunter-gatherer-fisher society.
+Bringing together the artefacts previously scattered across many museums and repositories since Clark’s excavations in the 1950s, the exhibition aims to present the most recent investigations in context—the landscape, the re-colonisation of Britain (or expansion of the late Glacial “epi-Palaeolithic” long-blade communities such as those at Creswell Crags in Derbyshire), the environmental transformations, human beliefs, behaviours, mobility and the material culture that give hints to a complex hunter-gatherer-fisher society.
 These were modern humans, just like us.

 On Thu 30 May 8pm there will also be a UK television Time Team special on Star Carr (Channel 4).

 Current archaeological research and interventions in the eastern Vale of Pickering, recently under the leadership of York and Manchester Universities, acknowledge the very short remaining lifespan of previously waterlogged organic remains.
 What were hard, crisp and tangible testaments to Mesolithic lifestyles—barbed points, supposed “head-dresses”, the working of antler, bone and wood, shale beads, birch rolls and more—are now feeble ghosts of their former selves, if they survive at all in the peat.
 Drainage and agricultural activities have desiccated and acidified the waterlogged matrix: it often has the pH of stomach acid today.

 Image | Star Carr excavations 2010 (Microburin)